-The stages of canine hereditary deafness can vary depending on the severity of the mutation.
+The stages of hereditary deafness can vary depending on the severity of the mutation.
 In some cases, the dog may be born with a mild form of deafness that progresses over time.
-In other cases, the deafness may be more severe and present at birth.
-In either case, the deafness is typically permanent and cannot be reversed.
+In other cases, the deafness can be more severe and present at birth.
+In either case, the deafness is typically permanent and can’t be reversed.

 Unfortunately, there is no cure for canine hereditary deafness.
 There are however several ways to manage the condition and help the dog live a normal life.
 Families can use hand signals or other visual cues to communicate with their pet.